100Automations/GHA-add-issue-to-project/README.md

 #### `default-column`

 **Optional** The column ID where every issue will go.
 Leave blank to have an issue not be moved if none of the configurations are met.
 Example: '123456'.
 To locate the ID for a specific column, refer to [this section](https://github.com/100Automations/GHA-add-issue-to-project/blob/master/README.md#how-do-i-find-a-column-id).

+### Outputs

+The GHA does not output any data.
+If it works as expected, it will simply return 0, otherwise it will return an error.
+A quick way to verify it would be to open a test issue.

 ## Example usage